CassandraBrigham/MorphologicVariability/README.md

 The outputs of the notebook are the best parameters to use in the SVM model (which will be needed in morph-var 4) and the cross-validation statistics of the classification model.

 ### 4. classify-new-landform.ipynb (morph-var 4)
+In this notebook, we use the classifier built and trained in morph-var 3 to classify the profiles of a new landform.
+Extract and process the profiles using morph-var 1 and 2, storing the processed profiles in a single folder if there are multiple landforms.
+This folder will be one input folder for the notebook, with the other being the training data folder created for morph-var 3.

+The output of this notebook is a text file with the class predictions for each profile.
 ### 5. calculate-variability.ipynb (morph-var 5)
+In this notebook, we use the landform profile classification results obtained from morph-var 4 to calculate the number and proportion of classes represented in a moving window along a landform.

+The output of this notebook is a text file with the varib

 Brigham, C. A. P., and Crider, J., G.: A New Metric for Morphologic Variability Using Landform Shape Classification via Supervised Machine Learning, Geomorphology, 399, (2022). https://doi.org/10.1016/j.geomorph.2021.108065